updated

 --- Who We Are & What We Offer ---

 Hi, we’re Scott and Alex, originally Australian and French.
-After living and working on almost every continent, we decided to settle in two beautiful parts of the world.
-For the past few years, we’ve been renovating an abandoned property in Montenegro, and now we’re starting a new challenge:
+After living and working around the world for 2 decades, we ended up renovating an abandoned property in Montenegro, and now we’re starting a new challenge:

-We recently purchased a beautiful but abandoned stone estate in Dordogne, nestled on one hectare of land bordering a forest.
-The property includes several dwellings with many rooms, hasn’t been lived in for five years, is cluttered with the previous owner’s belongings, and has a few leaks.
-Our goal is to restore it to the beauty it truly deserves!
+It is nestled on one hectare of land bordering a forest.
+The property includes several dwellings with many bedrooms and bathrooms, hasn’t been lived in for five years, is cluttered with the previous owner’s belongings, and has a few leaks.
+Our goal is to restore it to the beauty it truly deserves and we'd love to share a part of this journey with you!

-We split our time between Montenegro and France, learning every day how to live closer to the land and become more sustainable.
-In Montenegro, we live semi off-grid and love sharing our simple, authentic, and active lifestyle with visitors from around the world.
-We enjoy cooking good food from scratch, playing music (Scott plays guitar, and we love jamming together!), exploring the outdoors through walks, wild swimming, or simply relaxing in peaceful natural surroundings.
+We are learning every day how to live closer to the land and become more sustainable.
+In Montenegro, we lived a semi off-grid and active lifestyle, that we shared with many WorkAway and friends from around the world.
+We enjoy cooking good food from scratch, playing music (Scott plays guitar, and we love jamming together), exploring the outdoors through walks, wild swimming, or simply relaxing in peaceful natural surroundings.

 Dordogne is one of the most beautiful regions of France, known for its stunning medieval villages, lively markets, rich gastronomy, history, nature, and culture.
 The area also has a vibrant international community, which we really enjoy being part of!